 What to Do During a Home Inspection?

 This is a question we get all the time.
 The answer is different for everyone and really a lot of it depends on the house.
 We encourage our clients to attend the inspection and look around yourself for any items or details that you may find interesting or have questions about.
 Chances are we will have it in our notes and will address them in our summary and report, but an active conversation can be beneficial for all involved.
-If you’d like to wait till the end to ask questions that’s fine too, either way we will be there for all of them.
+If you’d like to wait till the end to ask questions that’s fine too, either way we will be there to answer all of them.

-The inspection is also a great time to take measurements for appliance whether your bringing your own or buying new.
+The inspection is also a great time to take measurements for appliance whether you’re bringing your own or buying new.
 You can also plan where furniture might go and if you have questions about future remodels, just let us know, were happy to give you our input.

 On the flip side of this, what do you do if you can’t make it to the inspection?
 In short, not much, we’ll do our job and send over the report by the following morning.
 After you and your Realtor review the report, if you have any questions, we are always willing to host a phone conference to go over the findings.
-The same amount of support will be there whether you attend or not and regardless the report will have all the findings listed with photos and videos.
+The same amount of support will be there whether you attend or not and regardless the report will have all of the findings listed with photos and videos.

-Every home inspector is different because they generally come from different construction back grounds.
+Every home inspector is different because they generally come from different construction backgrounds.
 We all follow similar standards of practice that limit some aspects of a home inspection such as cosmetic.
 It is important to remember that the purpose of the home inspection is to find out if any major issues exist.

 What Does the Seller Typically Fix?
 Is Anything Required?

 With that being said, what we typically see being asked for are safety and health related issues.
-Radon mitigation, mold remediation, repairing of structural components that could result in injury, and moderate to severe electrical issues are some of the most common repair that are asked for because of their health and safety risks.
+Radon mitigation, mold remediation, repairing of structural components that could result in injury, and moderate to severe electrical issues are some of the most common repairs that are asked for because of their health and safety risks.
 Items such as a leaking roof, major rot in siding and structure, foundation failures, and HVAC systems and water heaters that are no functioning are also common grounds for a repair request because of the financial cumbersome they entail.

 So, is anything required to be fixed?
 This can be a grey area depending on the type of sale but typically, items that an appraiser might call out are required to be fixed to allow for financing or to properly appraise the dwelling.
 This may include items such as; Smoke and CO detectors that are outdated, missing, or not functioning.
-Strapping and TPR valve down spouts that are missing on a water heater.
+Strapping and TPR valve downspouts that are missing on a water heater.
 A proper heat source that is not functioning and providing heat to bedrooms.
-And alarming safety issues that could result in injury.
+And typically all alarming safety issues that could result in injury.